 Join us on Bobby's Fright Hike: Halloween-themed Bike Tour running all month long.
 Equal parts scary and fun, kind of like this video.#Chicago #Halloween #FrightHike #IBikeChi #BikeTour

 Posted by Bobby's Bike Hike – Chicago Tours on Monday, October 30, 2017

-The journey begins at the Bobby’s Bike Hike headquarters in Streeterville, where you’ll meet your terrifying and fun-loving tour guide!
-We will outfit you with a ready-to-ride Bobby’s bicycle, complete with front and rear lights to keep the group shining bright amidst the spooky darkness.
-Our fleet of comfort bikes makes riding a breeze, so you can keep your focus on the frights!
+The haunted tour begins at the Bobby’s Bike Hike headquarters in Streeterville, where you’ll meet your terrifying and fun-loving tour guide!
+We will outfit you with a ready-to-ride bike, complete with front and rear lights to keep the group shining bright amidst the spooky darkness.
+Our fleet of comfort bikes make riding a breeze, so you can keep your focus on the frights!

-The tour will then set out to see the John Hancock Center, home of the city’s most prolific curses and tragic demise.
+The night bike tour will begin at the John Hancock Center, home of the city’s most prolific curses and tragic demise.
 It’s one of the tallest buildings in Chicago and has an equally steep history of disaster.

 Next, the group will cruise over to the Chicago River, site of the horrific SS Eastland shipwreck, which killed more than twice as many people as the Great Chicago Fire.

 From there the guide will lead you into the Chicago Loop toward the Oriental Theatre, formerly known as the Iroquois Theatre.
 In 1903, a horrific blaze left hundreds trapped in the burning building and the alley beside it.
 It is largely believed that these souls still haunt the venue, even bringing their families to a show every now and again!